Introduction

 Promotions

-Tastytrade: Get $250 for each person you refer with this referral link.
+tastytrade: Get $100 for signing up at Tastytrade with this referral link.

-Robinhood: Up to $200 free stock + 3% IRA match + transfer fee refund at Robinhood.
+Robinhood: Free stock + 3% IRA match or 2% transfer match at Robinhood.

 Our Recommendations

-Both firms are close overall.
-Robinhood is better for cash management. tastytrade is best for futures trading.
+These two broker-dealers are pretty close overall.
+Robinhood definitely has the better cash management tools, while tastytrade is the top dog for futures trading.

 Continue Reading